-The Ans of San Francisco, owners of Thanh Long and Crustacean restaurants, make a well-loved noodle dish from a closely guarded secret family recipe.
-My version here is still a work in progress, but it tastes pretty good when served with Vietnamese Pepper Crab or Vietnamese Pepper Crab 2.0 .
+The An family of San Francisco, owners of Thanh Long and Crustacean restaurants, make a well-loved noodle dish from a closely guarded secret family recipe.
+My new version Version 2.0 is here.
+Serve with Vietnamese Pepper Crab.

 6 tablespoons butter, divided use

 2 tablespoons Shao Xing rice wine (sherry is a reasonable substitute)

 2 tablespoons brown sugar